 Winners of the RCI 2016 Document Competition were recognized at the annual luncheon during the 31st RCI International convention and trade show in Orlando last month.
 The initiative honors members’ excellence in roofing, waterproofing, and exterior wall construction project documentation.

 The Chicago Roofing Contractors Association (CRCA) is hosting Roofing and Waterproofing: Get Your Facts Straight—its trade show and seminar event in Oakbrook Terrace, Illinois.
-The two-day event will take place in January and feature industry speakers, researchers, and manufacturers to help design, specify, purchase, or install roofing or waterproofing products.
+The two-day event will take place in January.